dagnall53/RocClientThrottle/README.md

 ## Notes
 To get xbm images working with the <SSD1306Wire.h>  //https://github.com/ThingPulse/esp8266-oled-ssd1306 it is essential to download and use GIMP https://www.gimp.org/downloads/ Load your image, then export as XBM.
 None of the simpler LCD image tools correctly format for the XBM format and all I tested had the bit order wrong for the code.
 Thanks to Jan Vanderborden for directing me in the direction of a solution!

+## FINALLY - Modify PUBSUBClient.h !
-Ass noted at the start..
+As noted at the start..
 Its very important to increase the size that the MQTT interface can use:
 // put this in pubsubclient.h in your arduino/libraries/PubSubClint/src
 #define MQTT_MAX_PACKET_SIZE 10000   // lclist is LONG...!